MohammedEsafi/darkly/00 Tampering — recover/Ressources/README.md

-On `http://$IP/?page=recover` we inspect the HTML Page and we found a form with POST method and a hidden input conatins an email as a value
+On `http://$IP/?page=recover` we inspect the HTML Page and we found a form with POST method and a hidden input contains an email as a value

 Sending a curl request through a terminal, We got the flag.